Agoric/documentation/main/glossary/README.md

 and the [ERTP API's Payments section](/ertp/api/payment.md).

 ## Payout
-The assets paid out to a user when an [offer](#offer) exits, either successfully or not.
-If an offer isn't successful, a payout is a party's [escrowed](#escrow) assets.
-If an offer is successful, a party's payout is what they wanted, and possibly the return of any escrowed assets in excess of the final cost.
+The assets paid out to a user when an [seat](#seat) exits, either successfully or not.
+The payout is always what the seat's current [allocation](#allocation) is.

+If there was a previous reallocation, the payout is different than what the user escrowed.
+If there is no reallocation before the seat exits, the payout is the same as what they escrowed.

 ## Petname